F-1 Student Status Maintenance

 Registration during the summer session is not required unless it will be your first semester of study for your current degree program (this includes students starting at a new academic level which begins in Summer), or your final semester for your degree program.

 If you are required to register for full-time in a Summer term because it is your first semester under F-1 status, please see the full-time requirements above.
+For Graduate Level students, full-time in summer is considered at least 3 credits.
+More information for Graduate students can be found here.

 If you are required to register for full-time in a Summer term because it is your final semester under F-1 status, please review the Full-Time Enrollment Exceptions and Reduced Course Load drop-down below.